By Power of PositivityPublished on May 09, 2020Last modified January 05, 2023

 Opt for high-protein meals with moderate wholegrain carbohydrates for energy and serotonin boosts.
 Avoid:

-Procrastination may be a short term solution to relieve some anxiety, but doing it too much can be addictive and may form a habit that is very difficult to break.
-If you keep putting things off to the very last minute, stress will build up over time, and panic attacks will become more commonplace.
+Procrastination may be a short-term solution to relieve some anxiety, but doing it too much can be addictive and may form a habit that is very difficult to break.
+If you keep putting things off to the last minute, stress builds up over time, and panic attacks become more commonplace.

 10. Overthinking